plashchynski/crono/README.md

 #### Schedule Jobs

-The schedule described in the configuration file `config/cronotab.rb`, that we created using `rails generate crono:install` or manually.
+The schedule described in the configuration file `config/cronotab.rb`, that we created using `crono:install` or manually.
 The semantic is pretty straightforward:

     Crono.perform(TestJob).every 2.days, at: "15:30"